 If your partner does something that upsets you, pause and think about what exactly happened that upset you and why it makes you feel angry/sad/hurt etc. The better you understand the situation and your feelings, the better you are able to communicate it to someone else.

-This is important because if you can’t express what made you upset and why, it's impossible to try to learn from the situation or do things different in the future.
+This is important because if you can’t express what made you upset and why, it's impossible to try to learn from the situation or do things differently in the future.

 Talking about your feelings with a partner